Weave Code

 Frequently asked questions about Laravel Dompdf

-How do I install and set up barryvdh/laravel-dompdf in a Laravel project?
+How do I install laravel-dompdf in a Laravel 12 project?

-Run `composer require barryvdh/laravel-dompdf` to install.
-The package auto-discovers Laravel and publishes a config file (`config/dompdf.php`) for customization.
-No additional setup is needed for basic usage, but you can publish the config with `php artisan vendor:publish --provider="Barryvdh\DomPDF\ServiceProvider"` for manual adjustments.
+Run `composer require barryvdh/laravel-dompdf` in your project directory.
+The package auto-discovers Laravel and registers the service provider.
+No manual configuration is needed for basic usage, though you may want to publish the config file with `php artisan vendor:publish --provider="Barryvdh\DomPDF\ServiceProvider"` for custom settings.

-How do I handle custom fonts or images in PDFs?
+How do I handle remote content (e.g., images from external URLs) in PDF generation?

 Weaver